 Workshops for Warriors has a small parking lot for staff and any extra spaces will be offered to students on a first come first served basis.
 The parking lot is gated and requires an opener to operate.
 Students may obtain an opener from the office for a \$50 deposit, which is to be refunded upon return of the opener.
 Students are required to supply a copy of their proof of insurance, driver's license, registration, VIN and license plate numbers.
-Please see the education program manager for more information about the parking lot.
+Please see the Administrative Director of Education Programs for more information about the parking lot.
 Students will not park inside the facility.
 Additional street parking is available on the South side of Main Street and the North side of Boston Avenue.
 Students are strongly discouraged from parking in no-parking and permit-only zones, as you will be ticketed.
-Motorcycle parking spaces are located to the right of the Workshops for Warriors main gate.
-These spaces are numbered 1-7.
+Motorcycle parking spaces are located in front of Workshops for Warriors.